 For many fans, Led Zeppelin were even more mind-blowing onstage than they were in the studio.
-With 1997’s BBC Sessions, that argument was strengthened considerably, as it showcased the most powerful quartet in rock music at its most playful and hard-hitting.
+With BBC Sessions, that argument was strengthened, as it showcased the most powerful quartet in rock music at its most playful and hard-hitting.

 The live versions on disc two aren't always perfectly played, but they were always passionate.
 "Going to California" is filled with awkward transitions and fumbled lyrics, but its mandolin-fueled balladry is incredibly poignant.
 "Heartbreaker" is even grittier and more propulsive than the standout version on Led Zeppelin II, particularly with John Paul Jones' amped-up bass.

-But even with its controversial editing, BBC Sessions should be celebrated for what's there — the greatest rock band ever in all their imperfect perfection.
+Thankfully, the album was expanded in 2016 to include an extra disc of material.
+But even with its controversial original editing, BBC Sessions should be celebrated for what's there: the greatest rock band ever in all their imperfect perfection.

 Denis Leary Doesn't Understand Why Led Zeppelin Won't Reunite